stla/ratioOfQsprays/README.md

 ## [1] 166/79
 ```

-It is also possible to substitute only a subset of the variables, with
+It is also possible to substitute some values to only a subset of the
-the help of the function `substituteRatioOfQsprays`.
-You have to
+variables, with the help of the function `substituteRatioOfQsprays`.
+You
-indicate the variables you don’t want to replace with `NA`:
+have to indicate the variables you don’t want to replace with `NA`:

 ``` r
 x <- c(NA, "3", "2/5")